mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - Marketing team
 - Support department

-Capitalize individual job titles when referencing to a specific role.
+Capitalize individual job titles when referencing a specific role.
 Do not capitalize when referring to the role in general terms.

 - Our new Marketing Manager starts today.
 - All the managers ate donuts.

-Do not refer to someone as a "ninja", "rockstar", or "wizard" unless they literally are one.
+Do not refer to someone as a "ninja," "rockstar," or "wizard" unless they literally are one.

 #### Schools